Health Benefits of Cycling

 Mental Health

-Mind-to-Muscle: Cycling has been shown to help the body improve its brain-to-muscle connectivity.
-A study published in Schizophrenia Bulletin showed that schizophrenic subjects had better brain connectivity as well as more white matter in their brains after completing a cycling program for six months.
-This has huge implications as a natural method of treatment for mental distress.
+A study published in Schizophrenia Bulletin showed that schizophrenic patients had better brain connectivity as well as more white matter in their brains after completing a cycling program for six months.

-Brain Booster: There is an essential compound called brain-derived neurotrophic factor (BDNF) that protects neurons, boosts brain cell growth, and supports the learning and memory-formation process.
+There is an essential compound called brain-derived neurotrophic factor (BDNF) that protects neurons, boosts brain cell growth, and supports the learning and memory-formation process.
 The more we have, the better.
-Cycling has been shown in a study published in the Scandinavian Journal of Medicine & Science in Sports to elevate levels of BDNF in the brain.

-Economic and Environmental
+Economic and Environmental Benefits

-Saves You Money: According to several news sources such as Washington Today, it is estimated that cyclists save an average of $8 per day when biking to work.
+According to several news sources such as Washington Today, it is estimated that cyclists save an average of $8 per day when biking to work.
 If you work the traditional five-day work week, that’s a savings of over $2,000 per year!

-Good for the Environment: Cycling to work or in place of a trip to the gym allows you to do your part in cutting down on greenhouse gas emissions, which have been linked to promoting climate change.
+Cycling to work or in place of a trip to the gym allows you to do your part in cutting down on greenhouse gas emissions, which have been linked to promoting climate change.
 According to the Australian Department of Transport, biking six miles per work day will reduce your greenhouse gas emissions by over 3,000 pounds per year.

-Helps the Country: According to Chicagoland Bicycle Federation, the United States could cut its dependence on foreign oil by encouraging drivers to cycle more.
+According to Chicagoland Bicycle Federation, the United States could cut its dependence on foreign oil by encouraging drivers to cycle more.
 Approximately 462 million gallons of gasoline could be saved each year if people simply spent 1.5% of their time cycling.
 That’s it!

 Cycling for Fitness

 If you want to improve your cardiovascular health, you must first figure out what your maximum heart rate is.
 This is the maximum number of heartbeats per minute.
 An approximate yet reliable way to calculate your maximum heart rate is to take the number 220 and deduct your age.
+Note: A common estimate for maximum heart rate is 220 minus your age, though this is only a general guide and individual responses to exercise can vary.
+Many exercise programs use a percentage of maximum heart rate to help guide intensity.

 For example: